cypress-io/cypress/packages/v8-snapshot-require/README.md

 ## Debugging and Diagnosing

-In order to gain insight into the doctor step as well as loading modules please set the `DEBUG=(cypress:pack|cypress:snap)*` which will cause the tool to emit a wealth of information part of which will provide insight into how many modules were initialized from the snapshot and which weren't.
+In order to gain insight into how the modules are loaded please set the `DEBUG=(cypress:pack|cypress:snap)*` which will cause the tool to emit a wealth of information part of which will provide insight into how many modules were initialized from the snapshot and which weren't.